Ready? Set. Adopt!

-When adopting from Paws For Life, we have a process in place to make sure our animals are placed in the best forever homes possible — because of this, we require that you supply us with two references that are *not* related to you and your current veterinarian (when you have had pets in the last 5 years).
-We'll contact all of them and ask them some questions to make sure they agree that you'll make a suitable pet owner.
-If that pans out, we'll schedule an in-home visit.
-This can be with the pet you're interested in (if you've found one), or without if you are looking to get pre-approved for adoptions.
+When adopting from Paws For Life, we have a process in place to make sure our animals are placed in the best forever homes possible.
+Because of this, we require you supply us with two references that are not related to you and your current veterinarian (when you have had pets in the last 5 years).
+We’ll contact all of them and ask them some questions to make sure they agree you’ll make a suitable pet owner.
+If that pans out, we’ll schedule an in-home visit.
+This can be with the pet you’re interested in (if you’ve found one), or without if you are looking to get pre-approved for adoptions.

 What We Check

 All applicants must be at least 18 years of age in order to adopt from us.
 All current and past pets must be up to date on age and species appropriate vaccines, spayed or neutered, have regular (at least annual) veterinary visits, and be current on heartworm preventive.

 AS A RESCUE, WE RESERVE THE RIGHT TO DENY ANY APPLICATION